About The Course

-In conjunction with the AS/A Level in Mathematics, this course will broaden your mathematical knowledge in preparation for studying a Mathematics or a Mathematics related degree at university.
+In conjunction with A Level Mathematics, this course will broaden your mathematical knowledge in preparation for studying a mathematics or related degree at university.

-This two year linear course has all of the exams at the end of the second year where students sit four papers that are 1 hour 30 minutes each.
-Students will also be entered for the stand alone As Further Maths exam at the end of the first year consisting of two 1 hour 40 minute papers.
+This two year linear course has all of the exams at the end of the second year where students sit three or four exam papers that last between 1 hour 15 minutes and 2 hours 40 minutes.

 What We Add

-Further Maths fits well with almost any combination of subjects and offers wide progression opportunities to university or careers.
-If you are considering a degree in mathematics, physics, engineering or computing at a highly competitive university you are strongly advised to study Further Mathematics.
+A Level Further Maths fits well with almost any combination of subjects and offers wide progression opportunities to university or employment.
+If you are considering a degree in mathematics, physics, engineering or computing, you are strongly advised to study A Level Further Maths.